 - Home and Property deeds

 - Mortgage information

-5- Family photos, personal mementos, and family heirlooms is another category of stuff you will lose when you never return home.
+4- Family photos, personal mementos, and family heirlooms make up another category of stuff you will lose when you never return home.
 This is where developing the right attitude comes in handy.
 Remember my earlier comments on figuring out what is really important - our lives, our health, and our relationships.
-It may hurt to lose stuff for which you have sentimental attachment, but better to lose that stuff than our lives.
+It may hurt to lose stuff for which you have sentimental attachment, but better to lose that stuff than to lose our lives.

-There is some good news - scrapbooks and family photos can be digitized, as can genealogy records.
+There is some good news - scrapbooks and family photos can be digitized and carried with you, as can genealogy records.
 Personal awards, articles, certificates, blue ribbons, and even trophies can be scanned or digitally photographed.
 Some family heirlooms may have to be left behind and lost forever, but even they can be photographed.
 No, it is not the same as still having it, but it is better than nothing.